-- E3d part-time flexible employees; - E3e part-time regular employees; - E3f full-time regular Mail Handler employees; - E3g the order of movement of full-time regular Mail Handler employees in .3E3f, above shall be a subject for local negotiations; however, if an agreement is not reached at the local level, the matter will be referred to the Area Manager, Human Resources and the Regional Director, Mail Handlers Union for settlement. - E4 Except as otherwise provided by this Agreement, no employee shall be allowed to displace or "bump" another employee properly holding a position or duty assignment.
+E3d part-time regular employees;

+E3e full-time regular Mail Handler employees;

+- E3f the order of movement of full-time regular Mail Handler employees in .3E3e, above shall be a subject for local negotiations; however, if an agreement is not reached at the local level, the matter will be referred to the Area Manager, Human Resources and the Regional Director, Mail Handlers Union for settlement. - E4 Except as otherwise provided by this Agreement, no employee shall be allowed to displace or "bump" another employee properly holding a position or duty assignment.

-[See Memos and Letters, pages 163-177]
+[See Memos and Letters, pages 164-178]